-Leadership is primarily used during times of battle or other peril to influence friendly or neutral NPCs.
+Leadership is primarily used during times of battle or other peril to influence friendly, neutral or enemy NPCs.
 By contrast, Persuasion, Intimidation and most other Charisma-related skills are applicable during conditions of relative calm.
 Leadership will be especially important during large-scale battles where PCs might be leading hundreds or thousands of troops.

 Some other examples of using the Leadership skill:

 - Bolster the flagging moral of allies or henchmen who are fleeing or about to flee from battle, or otherwise out of control.
 DC depends on the loyalty and morale state of the NPCs but generally ranges from 10-30.
 DC is +1 per full 60’ distance from the NPCs.